elastic/connectors/docs/pr_etiquette.md

 large codebase.

-### Use the Draft feature and proper labels
+### Be explicit about the PR status

-If your PR is not fully ready yet for reviews, convert it to a `draft` so people don't waste time reviewing unfinished code.
+If your PR is not fully ready yet for reviews, convert it to a `draft` so people don't waste time reviewing unfinished code, and don't assign anyone as a reviewer.

-Use the proper lables to help people understand your intention with the PR and its scope.
+Use the proper labels to help people understand your intention with the PR and its scope.